Skip navigation

 2026 planning

-• Asking only new information that adds to what we already have in the Homeless Management Information System (HMIS)
+• Asking only for new information that adds to what we already have in the Homeless Management Information System (HMIS)

 • Leveraging connections to existing homeless response system staff who are trained and familiar to people experiencing homelessness